hummingbot/hummingbot/documentation/docs/liquidity-mining.md

 - [Liquidity Mining FAQs](https://docs.hummingbot.io/faq/liquidity-mining/)
 - [Liquidity Mining whitepaper](https://hummingbot.io/liquidity-mining.pdf)

-## Active campaigns
+## Current campaign terms

 !!! warning "Terms subject to change"
     Please check this page for the most up-to-date terms.
 We will notify participants of changes, if any, through email (for registered users) and on our [Discord](https://discord.hummingbot.io).

-!!! note "New Mainframe campaign: starting June 16, 2020 12.00am UTC"
+!!! note "Campaign updates for upcoming week starting June 16, 2020 12.00am UTC"
-    **[Mainframe liquidity mining campaign](#upcoming-campaign):** MFT/USDT, MFT/ETH, and MFT/BNB will be eligible pairs *starting June 16, 2020* with a total of USDC 750/week of rewards available.
+    <li>**[Launch of Mainframe liquidity mining campaign](#upcoming-changes-to-campaign-terms):** MFT/USDT, MFT/ETH, and MFT/BNB will be eligible pairs *starting June 16, 2020* with a total of USDC 750/week of rewards available.
+    <li>**[Change of eligible Zilliga trading pairs](#upcoming-changes-to-campaign-terms):** eligibe trading pairs are changing from ZIL/USDT, ZIL/ETH, and ZIL/BNB to ZIL/BNB and ZIL/BUSD.

+**Current reward period: June 9, 2020 12.00am UTC to June 16, 2020 12.00am UTC**

 <table>
   <thead>